ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 * If your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.

+For the edge services cluster, you cannot add or remove ESXi servers.
+{:note}

 ## Adding ESXi servers to vCenter Server instances
 {: #vc_addingremovingservers-adding}